zalando/postgres-operator/README.md

 ./run_operator_locally.sh
 ```

+Note we provide the `/manifests` directory as an example only; you should consider adjusting the manifests to your particular setting.

 ## Running and testing the operator

 The best way to test the operator is to run it locally in [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).
 See developer docs(`docs/developer.yaml`) for details.